 Survey of the world's music with attention to musical styles and cultural contexts.
-Included are the musical and cultural histories of Oceania, Indonesia, Africa.
-Asia. and Latin America.
+Included are the musical and cultural histories of Ociania, Indonesia, Africa, Asia, and Latin America.

-MUS 111 Music Theory I
+MUS 111 MUSIC THEORY I

 Covers basic structure of music (tonality, modality, melody, harmony, rhythm, modulation and phrase structure) as it is exhibited through diatonic harmony.
-Required: Grade of C or higher in MUS 101 Music Fundamentals or instructor permission.
+Required: Grade of C or higher in MUS 101 Music Fundamentals.